Top 5 Warning Signs Your Dryer Needs Professional Repair

 June 12, 2025Why Your Fridge Isn’t Cooling and When to Call for Refrigerator Repair

-A refrigerator that is not cooling properly can lead to spoiled food, water leaks, higher energy bills, and a lot of frustration.
-Sometimes the fix is simple, such as adjusting the temperature or cleaning the condenser coils.
-Other times, the problem points to a failing fan motor, thermostat, defrost system, or compressor.
+If your fridge isn’t cooling, the problem can quickly lead to spoiled food, leaks, higher energy use, and a lot of frustration.
+Sometimes the fix is simple, such as adjusting the temperature settings or cleaning the condenser coils.
+Other times, poor cooling points to a failing fan motor, thermostat, defrost issue, or compressor problem.

-Below are the most common reasons a fridge stops cooling, what you can safely check yourself, and when it is time to call for professional refrigerator repair.
+Below are some of the most common reasons a refrigerator stops cooling, what you can safely check yourself, and when it is time to book professional refrigerator repair.

 1. Power or Temperature Setting Problems

 Start with the basics.
-Make sure the refrigerator is plugged in properly and that the breaker has not tripped.
-If the outlet is controlled by a wall switch, confirm it has not been turned off by mistake.
+Make sure the refrigerator is plugged in securely and that the breaker has not tripped.
+If the outlet is connected to a wall switch, confirm it was not turned off by mistake.

 You should also check the temperature settings.
-In most homes, the fridge should be set between 35 F and 40 F, while the freezer should be around 0 F. If the settings were changed accidentally, the fridge may seem broken when it only needs to be reset.
+In most homes, the fresh food section should be between 35 F and 40 F, while the freezer should be around 0 F. If the settings were changed accidentally, the fridge may seem broken when it only needs to be reset.

 2. Poor Airflow Inside the Fridge

 A crowded refrigerator can block vents and prevent cold air from circulating properly.
-This often causes uneven cooling, warm shelves, and food spoiling faster than expected.
+This can lead to uneven cooling, warm shelves, and food spoiling faster than expected.

-Try reorganizing the contents so that vents are not blocked by containers, large trays, or grocery bags.
+Try reorganizing the contents so vents are not blocked by large containers, grocery bags, or stacked trays.
 A refrigerator works best when it is reasonably full, but not overpacked.

 3. Dirty Condenser Coils

 Dirty condenser coils are one of the most common causes of cooling problems.
-When dust, pet hair, and debris build up on the coils, the refrigerator has to work harder to remove heat.
+When dust, pet hair, and debris collect on the coils, the refrigerator has to work harder to release heat.
 That can reduce cooling performance and increase energy use.

-On many models, the coils are located underneath or behind the fridge.
-Cleaning them carefully with a coil brush or vacuum can sometimes restore proper performance.
+On many models, the coils are located underneath or behind the appliance.
+Cleaning them carefully with a coil brush or vacuum may help restore performance.

 4. Faulty Evaporator or Condenser Fan

 Your refrigerator depends on fans to move cold air through the appliance and release heat from the system.
-If one of those fans stops working, the fridge may become warm even though some parts still seem to run.
+If one of those fans stops working, the fridge may become warm even though some parts still appear to be running.

 Warning signs can include: